nielshojen/mrssanta/README.md

 ### What is it

-It's a connection of python scripts running in Google Cloud Funtions behind an API Gateway.
+It's a collection of golang and python scripts running in Google Cloud Funtions behind an API Gateway.
 Data is persisted in a Firebase DB.
 If a custom domain is preferable, s load balancer is spun up as well.

 Theoretically is should scale like crazy without breaking a sweat, but our Mac fleet is fairly small so i couldn't speak to the validity of that.
 Scaling does happen automatically and that part is completely hands off.